Pernell Whitaker vs. Julio César Chávez: Background

 Immediately following Pernell Whitaker's victory over Buddy McGirt on March 6, 1993, it was announced that a deal had been reached that would see Whitaker face reigning WBC light welterweight champion Julio César Chávez.
 The deal had been made prior to the McGirt–Whitaker bout and was to have happened regardless if Whitaker won or lost.
 Had Whitaker lost, his fight against Chávez would have been a unification bout for Whitaker's IBF light welterweight title and Chávez's WBC light welterweight title, but Whitaker's victory ensure the fight would instead be for his newly won WBC welterweight title instead.
 At the insistence of Chávez, the fight was held at a catch-weight of 145 pounds, two pounds under the official welterweight limit of 147 pounds.

 The fight was highly anticipated as Chávez was the number one fighter on The Ring magazine's pound-for-pound list and Whitaker was number two.
 It was the first time in the history of The Ring magazine's pound-for-pound list that the two top ranked fighters on the pound-for-pound list had faced each other.
 When asked about becoming the number one fighter in the pound-for-pound rankings Whitaker stated "That is the title every man dreams of.
 This fight is the World Series, Super Bowl, NBA finals.
 It's boxing's two best fighters."

 The fight

 In one of the most disputed decisions in boxing history, the fight was declared a majority draw.
 Whitaker used his slick boxing skills to control the fight as Chávez had trouble landing punches consistently.
 Whitaker would dominate with his jab landing 130 to Chávez's face, and had the edge in overall punches with 311 punches landed compared to 220 for Chávez.
 However, when the fight went to the judge's scorecards only one judge, Jack Woodruff, had scored the fight in Whitaker's favor at 115–113.
-The other two judge's, Mickey Vann and Franz Marti, would score the fight even at 115–115.
+The other two judges, Mickey Vann and Franz Marti, would score the fight even at 115–115.